Present Perfect

 • She hasn’t spoken to him since April last year. (since + specific date/time)

-6. Present perfect is used to talk about experiences, or about an indefinite time in the past.
+6. We use Present perfect to talk about experiences, or about an indefinite time in the past.
 We may not know when the action happened or it may not be important.

 • Have you ever eaten frogs’ legs? (at any time in your life until now)